codedex-io/projects/projects/detect-not-hot-dogs-with-hugging-face/general.md

     return render_template('./index.html')
 ```

-So the code above takes care of telling flask to render our index.html template but we still have to handle the image data that will come from our form.
+So the code above takes care of telling flask to render our `index.html` template but we still have to handle the image data that will come from our form.
 So to do that we add `@app.route('/upload', methods=['POST'])`.
-Notice we use `/upload` and `POST`, which matches what we have in the html form.
+Notice we use `/upload` and `POST`, which matches what we have in the HTML form.
 Then under that we write the logic to parse out an image file and then send it to our `query` method.
 This can all be reflected in the code snippet below.

 ```py
 def upload():